10 Ways to Create a More Romantic Bedroom

 Marriage is the most intimate relationship two people on earth can have.
 As Genesis 2:25 describes Adam and Eve, husbands and wives are “naked and not ashamed.”
 It’s a powerful union, having the ability to bind hearts together like spiritual glue, produce offspring, and even heal the body and soul.
 In their book Intended for Pleasure, Ed and Gaye Wheat write, “… Today therapists and researchers are discovering that genuine sexual intimacy has a remarkable power to heal, renew, refresh, restore, and sustain the marriage relationship.”

 Yet the one place where marital fidelity is most intimate—the bedroom—is often treated as a storeroom for clutter.
 Instead, the bedroom should be a place where love and romance are cultivated, encouraged, and celebrated.
-This is the one room where you and your spouse can enjoy the relationship that God created for you to share, so there should be special attention paid to it.
+This is the room where you and your spouse enjoy the relationship that God created for you to share, so there should be special attention paid to it.

-Women are especially affected by the state of the bedroom because we feel connected to the home in a personal way.
+Women can be especially affected by the state of the bedroom because we feel connected to the home in a personal way.
 We often see the home as an extension of our personalities and style.
 The colors, wall decorations, furniture, pictures, etc., are all selected based on what we want others to know about us.

 Ask yourself this question: If a friend were to walk into your bedroom today, what would she say about your marriage based on what she found?
 If the answer to that question leaves you feeling inadequate, these 10 ideas will help you turn your bedroom into an incubator for romance.